 Classical and Portuguese Cultural Heritage

 This covers the reception of the classical matrix and its contribution, up to the Modern Age, to the formation of cultural identities in Europe (particularly in Portugal) and in countries in dialogue with Portuguese culture.
 Recognised as a common legacy from the past, Classical culture has, since Antiquity, constituted a universal heritage, or rather, an anchor-corpus (tangible and intangible) of humanity and represents an archetype which gives a sense of belonging in potentially global societies undergoing identity crisis.
 The proposed approach on this heritage is guided from a critical and auto/hetero-reflexive standpoint.
-By exploring the fertile tension between recuperation and tradition and its creative renovation, the investigators are at the cutting edge of hermeneutic research into Classical heritage.
+By exploring the fertile tension between innovation and tradition and its creative renovation, the investigators are at the cutting edge of hermeneutic research into Classical heritage.
 Their main areas of activity include:

 - studies on the reception of the Classical cultural heritage in language, literature, culture, philosophy, arts and sciences in Europe and affiliated countries;